Topics covered in this article:

 - Enable the plug-in parameters from the Plug-in Automation window opened from the Dolby Atmos Music Panner.

 - XYZ automation is written from the “puck”.
 XYZ automation is not written from the Sequencer paths described below.
-If needed, the XYZ automation from the step sequences can be written to the Pro Tools native panner by assigning the same track to the same Object in the Object view, with the Object Control Mode set to record.
-Once recorded, the Music Panner should be disabled.
-This is sometimes necessary if the audio moves within the session and winds up on a different bar of the tempo map.
+If needed, the XYZ automation from the step sequencer can be written to the Pro Tools native panner by writing the sequencer panning metadata to plug-in automation, then converting that to native panning automation.
+This process is covered in exercise 6.

 The Dolby Atmos Music Panner plug-in’s basic functions are the same as the native Pro Tools panner: